Is College Works Painting A Scam?

 - Sales aids (past client testimonials)

-Like any business, we are in the business of making money.
-The more money a manager makes, the more money we make.
+Like any for-profit business, we are in the business of making money.
+The more money an intern makes, the more money we make.
 Make no mistake, without profit we would not do what we do.
 CWP takes all the risk and provides not only the above mentioned items, but also training, events and support from an experienced hand.

 How Am I Sure That I Will Not Under-Bid Jobs?

 Painting estimates are relatively simple to complete.
-Classroom training is given, we assign homework that managers must complete and understand / review and the DM does the first few estimates with / for each of their managers.
+Classroom training is given, we assign homework that interns must complete and understand / review and the DM does the first few estimates with / for each of their interns.
 There is literally NO EXCUSE for one not understanding how to price properly.

-More often, what happens is that a manager adjusts a price and doubts that a client will hire them if they are asking that much.
-We train our managers and say several times and are very clear that "our prices are what they are and are not negotiable".
+More often, what happens is that an intern adjusts a price and then experiences doubt that a client will hire them if they are quoting too high of a price.
+To alleviate this anxciety, we train our interns to clearly understand that "our prices are what they are and are not negotiable".

 Are People Really Painting Their Houses That Often?

 Our clients also understand that by painting every few years they will avoid costly repairs and replacement of boards, windows and other things around the home that may decay if not protected by paint.
-Economy good or bad, people invest in home improvement and moreover home perseverance.
+Regradless of whether the economy is good or bad, people invest in home improvement, and moreover home perseverance.

 Lucky for us, painting is affordable and an important aesthetic and functional aspect of home maintenance.
 Our target market plans for things.
 If they need a new air conditioning unit this summer they will get one.
 If they need a few of their windows replaced they will do so and if they need to paint they will paint!